fasiha/mudderjs/README.md

 };
 // < export mudder.js
 ~~~
-This function doesn’t is independent of what base to operate on.
+This function is independent of what base to operate on.
 It’s just blindly replacing numbers with strings using the one-to-one `SymbolTable.num2sym` array.

 Confirming it works by going from number→digits→string:
 ~~~js